 - 1. Ethanol and Xylene.
 All series solutions are replaced (not replenished) based on the number of slides mounted.
-Replace at least once a month or immediately if they become cloudy. - 2.
+Replace cloudy solutions immediately. - 2.
 PLL.
 Make fresh PLL as needed.
 Shelf life for PLL solution is 3 months when stored at 4°C. Discard immediately if turbid.
 Store lyophilized power at -20°C.